vanguardbackup/vanguard/CONTRIBUTING.md

 ## Pull Requests

 When submitting a pull request, please ensure that your changes are in line with the project's coding standards and that any new features are well documented in the PR.
 We require that you include tests for any new functionality to ensure that it works as expected and does not introduce any regressions in the codebase.
 Screenshots where  would be nice but are not required.
+Please ensure that if your addition introduces any new language strings that they are translated.
+We want to ensure that Vanguard is as accessible as it can be.

 Pull requests will be reviewed by the project maintainers, and we may request changes or provide feedback before merging the changes.
 We aim to review pull requests as quickly as possible and will work with you to ensure that your changes are merged in a timely manner.